Henry IV, Holy Roman Emperor: Family

 The Morkinskinna—the earliest Icelandic chronicle of the Norwegian kings—refers to a daughter of an emperor (who must have been identical with Henry for chronological reasons), called Mathilde.
 According to this source, Magnus III of Norway exchanged messages with her and also composed a stanza for her.
 Other primary sources do not list Mathilde among Henry's children.

 Henry's second wife, Eupraxia (known as Adelaide in Germany), was born around 1068.
-She was the daughter of Vsevolod I, Grand Prince of Kiev, but it was not her connection to Kievan Rus', but her first marriage to Henry of Stade, Margrave of the Nordmark, that made her an ideal spouse for Henry after her husband died in 1087.
-Henry of Stade had been a wealthy Saxon aristocrat and his widow's marriage to Henry contributed to his reconciliation with the Saxons.
+She was the daughter of Vsevolod I, Grand Prince of Kiev, but it was her first marriage to Henry of Stade, Margrave of the Nordmark, that made her an ideal spouse for Henry IV.
+Henry of Stade had been a wealthy Saxon aristocrat and his widow's marriage to the Emperor contributed to his reconciliation with the Saxons.
 Henry and Eupraxia were engaged in 1088.
-In contrast with Bertha, Eupraxia was mentioned in only one of her husband's diplomas, showing that she never gained Henry's confidence.
-After the scandalous end of their marriage, she returned to Kiev where she died on 10 July 1109.
+Eupraxia never gained Henry's confidence and was mentioned in only one of his diplomas.
+After their separation, she returned to Kyiv, where she died on 10 July 1109.